Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 Tracy Curran, Deployed Support Teams Program Manager

-Our Deployed Support Teams Program Manager, Tracy Curran, started volunteering with Soldiers’ Angels in early 2014, came on as a part-time Team Leader in mid-2014, and full-time as the Deployed Support Teams Program Manager in 2016.
-Tracy does a wonderful job balancing communications with deployed units and coordinating volunteer efforts to the MANY teams she supports (Deployed Adoptions, Angel Bakers, Letter Writing, Chaplain Support, Ladies of Liberty, Special Operations Forces, and Adopt-A-Family).
+Tracy Curran, started volunteering with Soldiers’ Angels in early 2014.
+Tracy does a wonderful job balancing communications with deployed units and coordinating volunteer efforts to the MANY volunteers she supports.

 I believe a leader in a non-profit should not only have a passion for the work they do, but also gratitude and empathy for the cause supported.